 A Family Disease: The Financial Impact of Childhood Cancer

 Childhood cancer rates vary by cancer type.
 The following graph illustrates the distribution of the more common childhood cancers for children ages birth to 14 years.

-While the incidence of childhood cancer has changed only slightly since Candlelighters inception in 1970 (an increase from 11.4 per 100,000 population in 1974 to 14.8 per 100,000 in 2004), the overall survival rate for childhood cancer has increased drastically during that time period.
+The overall survival rate for childhood cancer has increased drastically since Candlelighters inception in 1970.
 Today, the overall 5 year survival rate for childhood cancer is close to 80%.
 Because treatment cure rates have increased, the population of childhood cancer survivors has also increased.
 Currently there are estimated to be 270,000 survivors of childhood cancer in the U.S. This equates to one in 640 young adults between the ages of 20 to 39 being a survivor of a childhood malignancy.

 Additionally, not all childhood cancers have known such successful survival rates.
 Sadly many types of childhood cancer continue to have a poor five year prognosis.